Memory model

 Goroutine stacks

-Each go expr launches a goroutine with its own stack (fixed- size for the moment — growable stacks land with the Stream E.4 scheduler rewrite).
-Captures are reference-counted into the GC heap exactly as regular struct fields would be.
+Each go expr launches a goroutine with its own stack.
+Captures are reference-counted exactly as regular struct fields would be.

 When to reach for Rc<RefCell<T>>-like patterns

 You generally don't.
-The GC rescues most single-threaded aliasing.
-If you need to mutate through a shared handle, hold a struct inside a Mutex<T> (from std::sync) and lock around every mutation.
+Shared aliasing works directly.
+If you need to mutate through a shared handle across goroutines, hold the value in a Mutex<T> (from std::sync) and lock around every mutation.

 Stack vs heap — the pragmatic answer